r0ckwav3/cs263/writeup.typ

 Above, @lifecycle_example shows he progression of an object gaining a strong, unowned, then weak reference and then losing them again in that order.

 = Performance
-Based on the implementation described above, we can see that there are some performance tradeoffs for using strong pointers.
-For example, the first weak pointer to an must allocate a second segment of heap memory, which takes significant time.
+Based on the implementation described above, we can see that there are some performance tradeoffs for using strong references.
+For example, the first weak reference to an must allocate a second segment of heap memory, which takes significant time.
 To test this I wrote three benchmarks to test reference creation, deinitialization and dereference, as described in @benchmark_code.

 #figure(
   grid(